-Through your time at Weald of Kent Grammar, you should get:
+At Weald of Kent Grammar School, you should get:

 - Independent and impartial careers guidance for all students in years 8-13.

 - Be inspired and motivated to fulfil your potential.